Milos: History

 Obsidian (a glass-like volcanic rock) from Milos was a commodity as early as 15,000 years ago.
-Natural glass from Milos was transported over long distances and used for razor-sharp "stone tools" well before farming began and later: "There is no early farming village in the Near East that doesn't get obsidian".
+Obsidian from Milos was traded over long distances and fashioned into extremely sharp stone tools well before farming began and later: "There is no early farming village in the Near East that doesn't get obsidian".
 The mining of obsidian did not lead to the development of permanent habitation or manufacturing on the island.
 Instead, those in search of obsidian arrived by boat, beaching it in a suitable cove and cutting pieces of the volcanic glass from the quarries.

 The position of Milos, between mainland Greece and Crete, and its possession of obsidian, made it an important centre of early Aegean civilisation.
 Milos lost its arms-making importance when bronze became the preferred material for the manufacture of weapons.